Kong/terraform-provider-konnect/docs/resources/ai_gateway_mcp_server.md

 This doesn't affect the passthrough-listener mode as the state in that mode is maintained by the upstream MCP servers. (see [below for nested schema](#nestedatt--upstream_server--config--server--session))
 - `timeout` (Number) The timeout for calling the tools in milliseconds.
 Default: 10000
 - `tools_list_auth` (Attributes) Configuration for an Upstream Server's MCP Server Tools' Authentication. (see [below for nested schema](#nestedatt--upstream_server--config--server--tools_list_auth))
+- `upstream_protocol_version` (String) The MCP protocol revision Kong speaks to the upstream MCP server.
+Leave unset to negotiate a handshake revision with an `initialize` exchange, which is the default.
+Set a per-request revision to reach an upstream that answers no handshake and mints no session.

+**Requires a minimum runtime version of `2.1`**. possible known values include one of ["2026-07-28", "2025-11-25", "2025-06-18", "2025-03-26"]

 <a id="nestedatt--upstream_server--config--server--session"></a>
 ### Nested Schema for `upstream_server.config.server.session`